(NEW) FIRE CONDITIONS UPDATE

 In January 2023, the LA County Department of Beaches and Harbors and California State Parks cleared homeless encampments in the Surfrider Beach and Malibu Creek areas of the City.
 The teams addressed the issue in a service-oriented approach, offering homeless outreach services to the people in the encampments prior to clearing the area.
 Six full stake bed truckloads of material and 16 shopping carts were removed the sites.

-(NEW) HOMELESS COUNT IN MALIBU SHOWS CONTINUING LOCAL DECLINE IN HOMELESSNESS
+(NEW) HOMELESS COUNT conducted IN MALIBU

 On the morning of Wednesday, January 25, the Los Angeles Homeless Services Authority’s (LAHSA) Greater Los Angeles Homeless Count was conducted in Malibu with the participation of more than 20 volunteers, including members of the City’s Homeless Outreach Team, Homelessness Task Force, Public Safety Commission, and City staff.
-Volunteer looked for individuals, families, cars, RVs, tents, and makeshift shelters in locations around the City.
+Volunteers looked for individuals, families, cars, RVs, tents, and makeshift shelters in locations around the City.
 Each volunteer group recorded their findings in the Homeless Count app, as well as in a physical tally sheet.
 After completing their census tract, volunteers returned to Malibu City Hall and submitted their findings.
 LAHSA will release the official numbers this summer.
 The City thanks all of the volunteers and partner agencies that participated in this important effort.
 Every year, the Homeless County provides accurate demographic information on people experiencing homelessness that is crucial to efforts to address the homelessness crisis.
 The 2022 Homeless Count found 81 people experiencing homelessness in Malibu, a significant decrease from 157 in 2021 and 239 in 2020.
 Learn more on the LAHSA website.

 (NEW) MALIBU CERT TEAM TESTS OUT EMERGENCY SATELLITE INTERNET AND PHONE capabilities